-A visit to this underground river will make you feel as if you have stepped into an Indiana Jones movie.
+A visit to this underground river will make you feel like you have stepped into an Indiana Jones movie.

-If you want to provide the real Mexican experience to your kids, we recommend Xoximilco Cancun.
+If you want to provide an authentic Mexican experience to your kids, we recommend Xoximilco Cancun.

 Cancun underwater museum is a noble effort to draw attention away from the natural reefs and thus preserving them.

-This underwater museum has more than 450 statues which have now been growing their own corals and other marine life.
+This underwater museum has more than 450 statues that have now grown their own corals and other marine life.

 The tour is 3 hours long and includes 45 minutes of snorkeling at the underwater museum and 20 minutes of snorkeling at El Farito.

-According to Tripadvisor.com, Selvatica is one of the top 5 adventure spots in the World and the top adventure activity in Cancun.
+According to Tripadvisor.com, Selvatica is one of the top 5 adventure spots in the World and the ultimate adventure activity in Cancun.

-There are various adventure activities such as ATV drives, insane bungee jumps from trees, dipping in a cenote, aerial skywalk bridges, and 10 different kinds of ziplines.
+There are various adventure activities such as ATV drives, insane bungee jumps from trees, dipping in a cenote, aerial skywalk bridges, and ten different ziplines.

 The most popular activity here is zip lining over the jungle, which your children will love for sure.

-If your child is 9 and above, they can zip line on their own.
-Kids aged 3 to 8 can zip line tethered to a guide.
+If your child is nine and above, they can zip line on their own.
+Kids aged three to nine can zip line tethered to a guide.

-Xcaret park is 75 Kms (47 Miles) from Cancun and that’s why all packages also include hotel pickup and drop-off.
+Xcaret Park is 75 km (47 miles) from Cancun, and that’s why all packages also include hotel pickup and drop-off.